100 Years of Women's Votes

 May 21, 1919 passed in the House of Representatives; June 4, 1919 approved in the Senate.
 Ratified by 3/4 of states on August 18, 1920.
 Certified by Secretary of State on August 26, 1920, when it became law.

 Celebrate the freedom of a bicycle ride.
+And a ski.
+And to drive yourself.
+And to get out to explore nature.

-A kid friendly collection of local history-based adventures by bike, on foot or in the car.
+A kid-friendly collection of local history-based adventures by bike, on foot or in the car.

 Methow Valley women were - and are - strong and clever.
+Learn about women living in Methow Valley in the early 1900s as women gained the right to vote.

 @Winthrop's Mack Lloyd Park, Sundays, August 23 & 30